 Day 8 Take the tourist bus southbound through the Andes to the town of Puno on the shores of shimmering Lake Titicaca.
 During the trip admire the magnificent Andean mountain backdrop, the deep valleys and the meandering Rio Huatanay.
 Stops are made along the way for photographic opportunities where you can see flat plains with grazing alpaca and vicuna.
 Spend one night at the Casa Andina Private Collection, a short distance from town, and overlooking the highest navigable lake in the world.

-Day 9 Our Bolivian partners will collect you from Puno and transfer you into Bolivia.
-En-route to the Bolivian side of the lake visits are made to the churches of Pomata and Juli and In the town of Copacabana (yes it does have a beach!) visit the sparkling white Moorish-style cathedral and local market.
-From Copacabana dock embark the hydrofoil to Moon Island and the northeast shore for the Virgins of the Sun Inca Nunnery.
-Occupying an amphitheater-like valley it is constructed from well worked stone in adobe mortar.
+Day 9 Our Bolivian partners will collect you from Puno and transfer you into Bolivia where you will embark the hydrofoil to Moon Island.
+The northeast shore is the home for the Virgins of the Sun Inca Nunnery which occupies an amphitheater-like valley and is constructed from well worked stone in adobe mortar.
 Isla del Sol (Sun Island) and the Posada del Inca Eco Lodge are your next stop with the walk to the lodge a journey in itself.
 You will be accompanied by the local llama who even carries your bag.
 Occupying a historic colonial compound next to San Antonio church, Posada del Inca is the most luxurious option on the island but retains it's rustic charm and the surrounding view is truly spectacular.

 Day 10 After a hearty Bolivian breakfast, visit the Inca Staircase & Sacred fountain.
 Here the sacred water is believed to offer eternal youth and happiness.
 Following lunch at the 'Uma Kollu' restaurant and a visit to the handicraft market the hydrofoil takes you back to the mainland.
 Nestled high in the Andes in a deep sided bowl, beautiful La Paz, has one of the most unique settings in the world.
 You will never forget the first sight from the rim of the basin as you descend into the city.
 Overnight at the boutique La Casona hotel in the heart of the downtown area.